jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Word | Meaning
 --- | ---
+Civilization | Refinement in the expression of a society-organism Culture | Expression of a society-organism
 Dogmisn | a blind belief perpetuated by the mind of a certain person Ideology Matrix | a 3D chart that classifies all ideas Socratic Liberal | the Democrat caste made up of workers and ordinary people.
 This is the most numerous in any society